Growing In Faith and Learning

 If you have any Music related questions please do not hesitate to contact Ms Bryan who leads the subject in our school.

 All of our KS2 pupils are given the opportunity to learn guitar or a brass instrument in addition to those learnt in class music lessons.
-This academic year 13% of KS2 pupils are having these lessons.
 In order to encourage all of our pupils to learn an instrument, we are able to offer financial support for qualifying families through our Pupil Premium funding and grants from Staffordshire County Council.
 Please see the document below for further information or contact the school office.

 This year in Music the key areas for development are: